 |Salaried Individuals||Variable Income or Commission Earning Individuals||Self Employed Individuals||Foreigners|

-You may be asked to provide all the documents given above or only a few of them.
-This depends on the card issuer whose card you’re applying for.
+Depending on the card issuer, you may be asked to provide all the documents given above or only a few of them.

 A credit card is a financial instrument that involves monetary transfers.
 Therefore, it is important to use it wisely.
 Here are a few things you need to keep in mind before you apply for one:

 Will You Be Able to Use It Well?
 Every financial decision needs to be a well-thought-out one.
 A credit card can turn into a debt trap if you don’t use it wisely.
 Ask yourself whether you will be able to repay the outstanding amounts on time every month or not.